Find a Solar Celebration

 West Bloomfield High School | West Bloomfield, MI

-Students at West Bloomfield High School led the charge to install what was the largest solar energy system on any school in Michigan.
+Students and their teachers and supporters are celebrating the brand new 20 kW solar system to power their science department.
 Come see the school’s solar installation in action and learn more about Michigan’s solar opportunity at our fun-filled solar celebration.

 October 14 - St. Joseph

 Berrien Unitarian Universalist Fellowship | St. Joseph, MI

 The Berrien Unitarian Universalist Fellowship has installed a solar electric system to generate most of the electricity that the small fellowship needs to operate.
 For church leaders, the 6.2 kilowatt ground mounted system provided an exciting opportunity to have a tangible demonstration of the Fellowship’s commitment to environmental stewardship.
 Come see the church’s solar system in action!